AlecAivazis/graphql-over-kafka/docs/source/intro/first_service.rst

 -----------------------

 Now that we have a service, we can start adding some functionality to it.
 In the nautilus architecture, services are triggered to perform certain actions by events.
-We describe how the service responds to those events through the "action handler", a class record that holds the event configuration as well as its behavior:
+We describe how the service responds to those events through the ``Action Handler``, a class record that holds the event configuration as well as its behavior:

 .. code-block:: python

     from nautilus.network import ActionHandler

-    class PrintService(ActionHandler):
+    class PrintHandler(ActionHandler):

         async def handle_action(self, action_type, payload, props):
             print('hello world!')

-The primary method of an ActionHandler takes three parameters: ``actiontype``, ``payload``, and ``props``.
-Ignore ``props`` for now. ``Type`` identifies the event and ``Payload`` provides the associated data.
-Go ahead and test your service by opening up a new terminal and use the nautilus cli to publish an action to the messaging system:
+The primary method of an ActionHandler takes three arguments: ``action_type``, ``payload``, and ``props``. ``Action_type`` identifies the event and ``payload`` provides the associated data.
+Ignore ``props`` for now.
+Let's test your service using the command line interface provided by nautilus.
+Open up a new terminal and execute:

 .. code-block:: bash

-    naut publish -p "hello world"
+    $ naut publish -p "hello world"

 You should see the message in your running service's console.
 This pattern can be made to acommodate almost any situation.
 For example, if you had